 Right-click a module in the Project Explorer, and select Export module package…:

-If your module refers to other modules in the project (meaning, it is not self-contained), you will see a pop-up window warning you of this.
+If your module refers to other modules in the project (that is, it is not self-contained), you will see a pop-up window warning you of this.

-Click Continue exporting and you will see the Continue exporting dialog box:
+Select Find usages of other user modules to view the references, or click Continue exporting and you will see the Select Dependencies dialog box:

-Widgets are already available in the widgets folder in your project directory as .mpk files.
+Widgets are automatically available in the widgets folder in your project directory as .mpk files.

 Enter the Name for your package and click Save.